Co-Chairs

 FREN BC3016 ADVANCED ORAL FRENCH.
 3.00 points.

-Prerequisites: At least one French course after completion of FREN BC1204: Intermediate II or permission of the instructor.
+Prerequisites: At least one French course after completion of the language requirement and permission of the instructor.
+Enrollment limited to 12 students.

 Prerequisites: At least one French course after completion of FREN BC1204: Intermediate II or permission of the instructor.
 Oral presentations and discussions of French films aimed at increasing fluency, acquiring vocabulary, and perfecting pronunciation skills